My Favorite Season: Plot

 Berthe returns to live alone at her farm but suffers a stroke.
 This forces Émilie to visit her brother once again.
 Antoine has moved to a small apartment in Toulouse.
 He is glad to learn that Émilie has separated from Bruno.
 The siblings agree to place their mother in a nursing home.
 They pick up Berthe and on the drive they remember old times.
 When Émilie and Antoine sing as they used to when they were children, Berthe cheers up.
 On a stop during the trip, Antoine fulfills a childhood dream and goes skinny-dipping in a river.
 Berthe introduces her children to the director of the retirement home.
 She took good care of her children and they are now two very successful professionals who are too busy to take care of her, she says bitterly.
 Pressured by her brother, Émilie spends the night at Antoine's apartment.
 He gives her a drug to help her sleep and joins Khadija and Anne at the bar where Lucien works.
 Anne has now given up her law studies and works in a music shop.
 Lucien and Khadija have a rocky relationship.
 Antoine tries to rekindle the childhood closeness he enjoyed with his sister.

 When Antoine and Émilie visit their mother at the retirement home, her physical and mental health have greatly deteriorated.
 She says she wishes she had had a third child because that child would have taken care of her. Émilie and Antoine remove their mother from the nursing home.
 An exam at the hospital where Antoine works confirms their suspicion that Berthe is in her final decline. Émilie moves back to her house at Blagnac.
 Antoine breaks into the house to talk to her, and they have an argument.
 They recriminate each other about their behavior toward their mother.
-Feeling guilty, Antoine makes a halfhearted attempt to commit suicide, jumping from the balcony of his apartment and breaking a leg.
+Feeling guilty, Antoine makes a halfhearted suicide attempt, jumping from the balcony of his apartment and breaking a leg.
 Berthe dies alone at the hospital.
 After the funeral, Antoine, Émilie, Bruno, Lucien, Anne and Khadija meet at the house in Blagnac and have breakfast outdoors.
 During the conversation Anne asks the others which is their favorite season since she does not have one.
 Before Antoine's departure Émilie recites a poem she learned as a song as a child.
 She used to sing it while waiting at school for the holidays to be reunited with Antoine.